 Not only aesthetically superior to the older plugs, FUT more closely mimic a natural hair growth pattern, allows for a faster rate of recovery, leaves minimal scarring and skin damage and enables the surgeon to fashion different levels of natural-looking density.

-Combining these state-of-the art surgical procedures, along with non-surgical therapies, such as Propecia and Minoxidil, a consultation with an accredited hair transplant surgeon and realistic expectations for your outcome, can lead to results that truly defy detection.
+Combining these state-of-the art surgical procedures, along with non-surgical therapies, a consultation with an accredited hair transplant surgeon and realistic expectations for your outcome, can lead to results that truly defy detection.

 A hair restoration procedure today not only gives you back your hair, but it also gives you an undetectable hair transplant and the confidence to know if anyone is looking at your hair, it is because it looks so great!